-Drug or Drug Class Effect Clofibrate Estrogen- containing oral contraceptives Estrogens (oral) Heroin / Methadone 5-Fluorouracil Mitotane Tamoxifen These drugs may increase serum thyroxine- binding globulin (TBG) concentration.
-Androgens / Anabolic Steroids Asparaginase Glucocorticoids Slow-Release Nicotinic Acid These drugs may decrease serum TBG concentration. levothyroxine s in FT4.
-Continue t (below): Administration of these agents with odium tablets results in an initial transient increase ed administration results in a decrease in serum T4 and TSH concentrations.
-Salicylates (> 2 g/day) Salicylates inhibit binding of T4 and T3 to TBG and transthyretin.
-An initial increase in serum FT4 is followed by return of FT4 to normal levels with sustained therapeutic serum salicylate concentrations, although total T4 levels may decrease by as much as 30%. - These drugs may cause protein-binding site displacement.
+Drug or Drug Class Effect Clofibrate Estrogen-containing oral contraceptives Estrogens (oral) Heroin / Methadone 5-Fluorouracil Mitotane Tamoxifen These drugs may increase serum thyroxine-binding globulin (TBG) concentration.
+Steroids Asparaginase Glucocorticoids Slow-Release Nicotinic Acid These drugs may decrease serum TBG concentration.
+Levothyroxine Sodium w): Administration of these agents with a Tablets results in an initial transient increase in istration results in a decrease in serum T4 and concentrations.
+Salicylates (greater than 2 g/day) Salicylates inhibit binding of T4 and T3 to TBG and transthyretin.
+An initial increase in serum FT4 is followed by return of FT4 to normal levels with sustained therapeutic serum salicylate concentrations, although total T4 levels may decrease by as much as 30%.
+Other drugs: Carbamazepine Furosemide (greater than 80 mg IV) Heparin Hydantoins Non-Steroidal Anti- inflammatory Drugs - Fenamates These drugs may cause protein-binding site displacement.
 Furosemide has been shown to inhibit the protein binding of T4 to TBG and albumin, causing an increase free T4 fraction in serum.
 Furosemide competes for T4-binding sites on TBG, prealbumin, and albumin, so that a single high dose can acutely lower the total T4 level.

-Non-Steroidal Phenytoin and carbamazepine reduce serum Anti- protein binding of levothyroxine, and total and inflammatory free T4 may be reduced by 20% to 40%, but most Drugs patients have normal serum TSH levels and are -Fenamates clinically euthyroid.
+Phenytoin and carbamazepine reduce serum protein binding of levothyroxine, and total and free T4 may be reduced by 20% to 40%, but most patients have normal serum TSH levels and are clinically euthyroid.
 Closely monitor thyroid hormone parameters.

 Table 4.
-Drugs That May Alter Hepatic Metabolism of T4(Hypothyroidism)
+Drugs That May Alter Hepatic Metabolism of T4 (Hypothyroidism)

-Potential impact: Stimulation of hepatic microsomal drugmetabolizing enzyme activity may cause increased hepatic degradation of levothyroxine, resulting in increased levothyroxine sodium tablets requirements.
+Potential impact: Stimulation of hepatic microsomal drugmetabolizing enzyme activity may cause increased hepatic degradation of levothyroxine, resulting in increased Levothyroxine Sodium Tablets requirements.

 Drug or Drug Class Effect Phenobarbital Rifampin Phenobarbital has been shown to reduce the response to thyroxine.
-Phenobarbital increases L- thyroxine metabolism by inducing uridine 5'- diphospho-glucuronosyltransferase (UGT) and leads to a lower T4 serum levels.
+Phenobarbital increases L-thyroxine metabolism by inducing uridine 5'-diphospho-glucuronosyltransferase (UGT) and leads to a lower T4 serum levels.
 Changes in thyroid status may occur if barbiturates are added or withdrawn from patients being treated for hypothyroidism.
 Rifampin has been shown to accelerate the metabolism of levothyroxine.